pinecoders/pinecoders.github.io/faq_and_code/README.md

 security(tickerid, “D”, close[1], lookahead = barmerge.lookahead_on)
 ```

-### How can I trigger a condition only when a number of bars have elapsed since the last one?
+### How can I trigger a condition only when a number of bars have elapsed since the last condition occurred?
 Use the [``barssince()``](https://www.tradingview.com/pine-script-reference/v4/#fun_barssince) function:
 ```
 //@version=4